What Is Memory? The Cognitive Process Of Remembering

 Getty

 Psychologists have debated how much the human mind can remember for over a century.
 Some psychologists believe that long-term memory can store an unlimited amount of information.
 Others say that it could be impossible to remember everything.
-Researchers have concluded that one's short-term memory capacity is limited, and individuals can only store a finite amount of information at a given time.
+Most researchers today believe that one's short-term memory capacity is limited, and individuals can only store a finite amount of information at a given time.

 For this reason, the brain has a system for storing and organizing memories.
 Initially, information is stored in short-term memory, which can remain for about 20 seconds.
 However, if you retrieve and use that information frequently enough, the brain moves it to long-term memory, where it can remain indefinitely.